 Hierophants are wielders of blood or ceremonial magic.
 Both are associated with siphoning the essence of the human spirit.
 Blood magic is an explosion of that essence as a spirit passes into the spiritual realm after a human dies.
 Ceremonial magic is the extraction of small amounts of essence from many people while chanting archaic words during a ritual.

-Holy Quest: The Fall is a Shadowed Earth game setting that takes place during the Middle Ages.
+Holy Quest: The Fall is a planned Shadowed Earth game setting that takes place during the Middle Ages.
 It is set 30 years after the fall and comprises the first crusade as the few remaining warriors march into the chaos realm and free the archangels.

 Hoodoo is a type of spiritual magic.
 It’s a culmination of West African, Native American, and European traditions the evolved in the Mississippi Delta in the 19th century.
 It involves using a participant’s spirit as a conduit to connect to Yahweh’s pantheon.
 This is meant to improve the participant’s life, akin to a healing ritual, but can also be used to degrade the participant’s life, akin to a curse.
 Practitioners of hoodoo are called conjurers.